'. $site_title .'Rose Butler

 UNLAND presents both documented and fictional material of the Cyprus buffer zone, Varosha and British military bases, as well as areas of bicommunal activity and farming.
 These spaces can appear extremely defined and frozen, in part through military and surveillance architecture, as well as the work of the United Nations within the buffer zone.
 Many areas are blurred and mutable, straddling areas of leisure, nature reserves, tourist areas, farming, and decommissioned zones.
 These areas appear, strange, uncanny, seemingly in stasis.
 They can be fascinating, intriguing and hold aesthetic qualities that are at odds with the control, violent history, or their historical and contemporary militarisation.
 These artworks extend the threshold of the visible through contemporary imaging techniques complemented by the particular ways that artists ‘look’ through making work.
 The focus of this project has been to move representation of these complex spaces beyond navigation, illustration, aestheticisation or documentation.

-Rose Butler and Jeremy Lee used photography, video, LiDar scanning and photogrammetry to make work as travel restrictions took hold.
+Alongside Jeremy Lee I used photography, video, LiDar scanning and photogrammetry to make work as travel restrictions took hold.
 High resolution and forensic technologies were restricted by the lived reality of the pandemic and created different types of borders and barriers to navigate.
 The ‘quality’ of the images instead present a ‘point of view’ that attempts to capture the impossibility of recording and representing complex sites through imagery.